On the Control of Asynchronous Automata: The distributed synthesis problem

-Our goal is to synthesize winning strategies, which ensure that the game terminates and all processes are in final state.
+Our goal is to synthesize strategies which ensure that the game terminates and all processes are in a final state.

-\begin{definition}[Winning strategy] A strategy $\sigma$ is winning if the set of plays consistent with $\sigma$ is finite and for every maximal $\sigma$-play $u$, every process is in a final state i.e.
+\begin{definition}[Winning strategy] A strategy $\sigma$ is winning if the set of $\sigma$-plays is finite and in every maximal $\sigma$-play $u$, every process is in a final state i.e. $ \forall p \in \PP, \state_p(u)\in F_p\enspace. $ \end{definition} We are interested in the following problem, whose decidability is an open question.